Transvelo/docs/gitbook/bewear/setup/lookbook_singlelook.md

 # Lookbook Singlelook

-Lookbook Singlelook Page of Bewear is built using **Visual Composer** with 2 rows.
-The **Visual Composer** Backend editor of the page look like this
+Lookbook Singlelook Page of Bewear is built using **King Composer** with 2 rows.
+The **King Composer** Backend editor of the page look like this

 ![](http://transvelo.github.io/docs/bewear/images/lookbook-singlelook-setting.png)